makma/fingerprintjs.com/content/blog/6-types-of-ecommerce-fraud-and-how-to-prevent-them-from-compromising-your-online-store.md

 This  fraud type is a complicated and increasingly common issue that's unique to online retailers, especially those with business models that involve selling on behalf of wholesalers and don’t require direct customer-supplier interactions.

 The following is an example of a typical triangulation fraud incident.
-The incident includes three distinct parties (not including the credit card owner): the fraudster, a customer attempting to make a purchase, and the merchant:
+Three distinct parties are involved (not including the credit card owner): the fraudster, a customer attempting to make a purchase, and the merchant:

 ![](https://lh4.googleusercontent.com/_S_HInRVzAe2_1fsZL_AdiWXlfYhiTgwr0fs4m4CWVX0i1sc_IEQljNnMiMi0O-uUv_H1kRKOTfT_KDFdaPFPNV_IuQqy4bjS_eQBkv99XvTqqEkr3S4wRLY30EKQNLYGisAomNq=s0)

 Source: chargebacks911.com

 1. A customer makes a purchase on a third-party marketplace (e.g. Facebook marketplace, Amazon)
-2. Posing as the third-party marketplace seller, the fraudster purchases the product from the retailer using stolen credit card details
+2. The fraudster, posing as the customer, purchases the product from the retailer using stolen credit card details
-3. The product is sent to the customer, as the scammer has their legitimate details in the purchase order
+3. The product is sent to the customer, as the fraudster has inserted their legitimate details in the purchase order
 4. The owner of the stolen card notices the fraudulent activity and requests a chargeback from their bank
-5. The supplier loses the money from the purchase, the fraudster pockets the customer’s money as a middle man, and the legitimate customer is none the wiser
+5. The retailer loses the money from the purchase, the fraudster pockets the customer’s money as a middle man, and the legitimate customer is none the wiser

 Triangulation fraud can be difficult to identify, so it’s crucial to have systems in place that automatically detect suspicious activity.
-This includes using technology that tracks visitor behavior and bolstering payment systems to reduce the number of fraudulent transactions and chargebacks.
+This includes implementing technology that tracks visitor behavior and bolstering payment systems to reduce the number of fraudulent transactions and chargebacks.

 ### 4. Account Takeover Fraud